The number of people in the world increased more than 4-fold during the 20th century. What will the future look like?

-Since 1950 the total number of children younger than 15 years of age increased rapidly, from 0.87 billion children to 1.96 billion today.
-The solid purple and red lines in the visualization indicate the total number of children in the world.
+Since 1950, the total number of children younger than 15 years of age has increased rapidly, from 0.87 billion children to 1.98 billion today.
+The solid green and red lines in the visualization indicate the total number of children in the world.
 As we can see, we are not far away from the largest cohort of children that there will likely ever be.
-The world is approaching what the late Hans Rosling called “the age of peak child”.

-The gray lines show the total world population – rising life expectancy and falling fertility rates mean that the world population of adults will increase while the number of children is stagnating.
+The blue line shows the total world population – rising life expectancy and falling fertility rates mean that the world population of adults will increase while the number of children is stagnating.

 This is an extraordinary moment in global history.
 In the past, child mortality was extremely high, and only two children per woman reached adulthood – if more had survived the population size would have not been stable.
 This also means that the extended family with many children, that we often associate with the past, was only a reality for glimpse in time.
 Only the few generations during the population boom lived in families with many children – before and after two children are the norm.
 The future will resemble our past, except that children are not dying, but are never born in the first place.